 The Royal Free London Private Patients Unit has an international reputation for the provision of world-class dialysis services.

-Opened in 2013, our dialysis unit is one of the largest private dialysis units in UK.
-We are dedicated to delivering the highest standards of care to our patients and proud to offer:
+Opened in 2013, our dialysis unit is one of the largest private dialysis units in the UK.
+We are dedicated to delivering the highest standards of care to our patients and are proud to offer: